-Ballard and Gore Team up to Advance Fuel Cell Growth
+Ballard and Gore Team Up to Advance Fuel Cell Growth

 Ballard chose to collaborate with Gore due to Gore's history of innovation, and multi-decade expertise in membrane technology:

-- Gore produced the first commercially-adopted membrane for passenger vehicles, and since 1994 has been advancing the performance of PEM for other applications.
+- Gore produced the first commercially-adopted membrane for passenger vehicles, and since 1994 has been advancing the performance of PEMs for other applications.

 - The advanced technology of the GORE-SELECT® Membrane enables more compact, durable and higher-output fuel cells proven to extend the life of the system.